Darren-SUG/comp2000_2023/worksheet.md

   * Who made the last commit to repository A?
 Matthew Roberts
   * Who made the first commit to repository A?
 Jon Mountjoy
   * Who made the first and last commits to repository B?
 Dave Pearce
   * Are either/both of these projects active at the moment? 🤔 If not, what do you think happened?
 Neither are active currently.
+Maybe the project is finished or no longer needed
   * 🤔 Which file in each project has had the most activity?

 # Task 2